-The Saint Paul Department of Emergency Management is responsible for coordination of the City's response to such emergencies and disasters as severe weather, flooding, national events, hazardous material incidents, mass casualty incidents and acts of terrorism.
+The Saint Paul Department of Emergency Management is responsible for coordi-City of Saint Paul nation of the City's response to such emergencies and disasters as severe weather, Emergency Management flooding, national events, hazardous material incidents, mass casualty incidents and acts of terrorism.
 For additional information, call 651-266-5494.